Survive Home Renovation Stress.

 This is why schedule delays are so common in such a procedure since it's impossible to control the beginning and end of various jobs that depend on many variables.
 Simultaneously.

-Therefore, our advice is to prepare a detailed schedule (before starting the actual work) in which you will address in writing those unexpected delays as much as you can.
+Therefore, our advice is to prepare in advance a detailed schedule in which you will address (in writing!) those unexpected delays as much as you can.

 Plan your schedule and you will not be surprised